featurevisor/featurevisor/docs/use-cases/establishing-ownership.md

 ```

 {% callout type="note" title="Same for segments and attributes" %}
-Even though the examples above only mention setting up rules for features, you can do the same for [segments](/docs/segments) and [attributes](/docs/attributes) as well since everything is expressed as YAML files in the Git repository.
+Even though the examples above only mention setting up rules for features, you can do the same for [segments](/docs/segments) and [attributes](/docs/attributes) as well since everything is expressed as files in the Git repository.
 {% /callout %}

 ## Note about branch protection